Blyzz616/climasite/README.md

 The D8 is shared with the data wire from the DS18B20 probe.
 <img width="860" height="810" alt="image" src="https://github.com/user-attachments/assets/08968037-26ec-4472-bdf4-6c93b092b242" />

-What I lit this is the tiny form-factor.
+What I love about this it this is the tiny form-factor.
 The probe iteself is bigger than the processor + Wifi!
+The only drawback is the Arduino IDE support of the C6.
+You need to use a custom library to get it to work properly.
 <img width="1401" height="788" alt="image" src="https://github.com/user-attachments/assets/1be45b0d-d3a6-4a2f-aa43-05f2fe1a407e" />

 The first prototpye was a test, and it doesn't look great.
 But, it doesn't look te4rrible either